Eating Out In Falmouth

 We can’t stop talking about this restaurant and nor can everybody else in Falmouth.
 We’ve been a millions times and each time is a unique eating experience for us.

 If you want to taste Cornish/Falmouth shell fish at it’s best then book a table now.
 We mean at least 6 weeks before you stay.
 Everything about this place is great – the monster crab, thai Mussels’, shell on or off King Prawns (and they are King prawns) or the quirky stripped back relaxed ambiance.

-The owners Tina & Matt gladly sit with you and chat about the restaurant or anything you have on your mind.
+The owner Tina & her team will gladly sit with you and chat about the restaurant or anything you have on your mind.
 The Wheelhouse is great value for money and the cosy and gorgeous décor all combine to make a wonderful eating out experience.
 We love it.
 Open Wednesday, Thursday, Friday & Satruday nights.

 Upton Slip, Town Centre, Falmouth.
 01326 318050.
 No website for The Wheelhouse.
 Cash only.

 You absolutely cannot visit Falmouth without dropping into Dolly’s Georgian Town House for a drop of gin or a slice of delicious cake.
 Take the turquoise staircase to the right of the Falmouth bookseller and let Hebe the pearl wearing yellow Labrador show you to your reclaimed dark wooden table with chapel chair and window seat while you listen to live piano music.
 Yes live piano music.
 Anything from The Smiths to classical and a few oddities to make you smile.
 It’s not often that you find a place so relaxed and peaceful but with so much colour.
 There’s nothing beige about Dolly’s and nothing is quite the way is sounds.

 We recommend an Illy coffee and a slice of lavender and treacle tart by day and the ‘Vicar’s Tea Party’ cocktail and crab crumble amongst your selection of tapas by night.